 The Charles Snowden Program for Excellence in Journalism honors the life and career of Charles Snowden, a longtime editor at the Oregon Journal and The Oregonian.
 Charlie Snowden, who retired in 1986 and passed away in 1997, had a great passion for good writing, history, and the practice of ethical journalism.
 He is remembered not only as a top-notch editor but also as a mentor for many young journalists.
 In his memory, the Snowden family established an endowment for the program at the University of Oregon School of Journalism and Communication.
 The endowment has funded more than 130 internships for students since 1998.

 Since 1998, the Charles Snowden Program for Excellence in Journalism has created unique internship opportunities for Oregon students, integrating on-the-job experience with training in journalism ethics.

-In administering the Snowden program, faculty and staff members from the University of Oregon School of Journalism and Communication work closely with newspapers recognized for excellence in covering their communities and known for their dedication to mentoring new journalists.
-Each participating newspaper pays half the intern’s stipend.
+In administering the Snowden program, faculty and staff members from the University of Oregon School of Journalism and Communication work closely with media outlets recognized for excellence in covering their communities and known for their dedication to mentoring new journalists.
+Each participating media outlet pays half the intern’s stipend.
 The endowment covers all remaining costs.

 Learning on the job

 The University of Oregon School of Journalism and Communication works closely with students and editors to ensure an outstanding learning experience.
 Students selected for the program attend a daylong pre-internship seminar in the spring, and the Snowden internship coordinator visits with interns on-site during the summer.
 All interns receive a handbook containing advice from Snowden editors and former Snowden interns.